-Other ongoing site work includes feasibility assessment work, construction of the Area 51 decline (see below), an extensive metallurgical test program, drilling large diameter wells for site water, and permitting for various additional work.
+Other ongoing site work includes feasibility assessment work, vein drifting and stockpiling of the Babicanora Vein material (see below), an extensive metallurgical test program, drilling large diameter wells for site water, and permitting for various additional work.

-During H1 2019, the Company incurred \$18.9 million at Las Chispas (see "6.
-Financings - Use of Proceeds").
-The Company estimates spending a total of approximately \$24 million (or US\$18 million) in H2, 2019.
+During the nine months ended September 30, 2019, the Company incurred \$31.7 million at Las Chispas, and a cumulative of \$62.9 million since inception.
+The Company estimates spending a total of approximately \$14.1 million (or US\$10.6 million) in Q4, 2019.